What Do I Need To Study This Course?

 6+ Chemistry or 7+ Double Science and 6+ Mathematics.

 Horsforth School Chemistry Department aims to engage students with stretching and challenging lessons where the focus is on student learning and enjoyment, as well as academic progress.
 You will study familiar topics such as atomic structure, bonding and mole calculations, in more details, and some new topics such as buffers, enthalpy, entropy and free energy, and electrode potentials.
 You will build on your understanding of organic molecules from GCSE to study new functional groups, and molecules such as benzene, and soon be able to construct your own synthesis pathways.
 Exciting practical opportunities have been embedded throughout the Chemistry A Level.
 You will get your own lab book to record your observations and data to help you achieve the Practical Endorsement.

 Chemistry A Level results at Horsforth School are consistently above the National average (frequently > 40% A*/A).
-It is one of the most popular A Level courses at Horsforth, with 3 Y12 classes running per year.

 How Will I Be Assessed?

 You will take 3 papers for the A Level course at the end of Year 13.
 We follow the new OCR Chemistry A specification.

 Paper 1 “Periodic Table, Elements and Physical Chemistry” 2hr 15min.

 Paper 2 “Synthesis and Analytical Techniques” 2hr 15min.